-Remove the four M6 BHCS from both sides of the top aluminium part, segment bottom tibia 133-5511 and pull off the aluminium segment.
+Remove the four M6 BHCS from both sides of the top aluminium part, segment bottom tibia 133-5511 if the base clamp is fitted and the four BHCS from the next blue segment pull off the aluminium segment.
 There should be a rubber buffer bonded to the inside of this part.
 There may be additional packing, please maintain this packing if fitted as it would prevent any end play on the bone.
 The two bone clamps 133-5502 and 133-5503 and shims may pull off as well as the next blue segment, it not pull these clamps and shims out along with the first blue segment.